 If the UE Usage Type IE is included in the REROUTE NAS REQUEST message, then the eNB shall if supported, include it towards the selected MME in the DCN as defined in TS 23.401 [48].

+If the DCN ID IE is included in the REROUTE NAS REQUEST message, then the eNB shall if supported, include it towards the selected MME in the DCN as defined in TS 23.401 [48].

 8.6.3 Unsuccessful Operation